Seerden/mana/backend/doc/graphql/errors.md

 ### Postgres error propagation

 Postgres also throws errors automatically when it encounters issues.
-From above, it follows that, when the query traces back to a resolver function, get propagated by apollo-server to the `errors` field of the resolver result.
+From above, it follows that, when the query traces back to a resolver function, it's propagated by apollo-server to the `errors` field of the resolver result.
 This means that it'sproper to do something like: